ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Note that you should call `super().setup()` in your implementation.

-You also have access to the following attributes anywhere in the class (including in :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup`):
+You also have access to the following attributes anywhere in the class, including in :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup`:

 #. ``self.observation_space``
 #. ``self.action_space``